StanleyKinnokChan/DBT-kimball-data-modelling/README.md

 ![My Remote Image](https://i.imgur.com/0Fosa8N.png)

+# Step 5.
+Running the model
+First the source model and fact table were built by `dbt run --full-refresh`.

+Afterward, the fact table and the dimension tables can be incremental loaded by `dbt snapshot`.

 <br/><br/>
-# Step 5.
+# Step 6.
 Exposure & Documentation
 For project management and documentation purpose, an exposure was added for recording the details of the downstream model consumer.
 It will also be shown in the DAG/ lineage graph.

 ![My Remote Image](https://i.imgur.com/SaTS2QO.png)